webxdc/hello/README.md

 - pro tip: you can create symbolic link to a folder in the external storage

-## limitations
+## Limitations

-due to the nature of most browsers and how they scope `localStorage`, each emulated peer will get the same `localStorage`.
+Due to the nature of most browsers and how they scope `localStorage`, each emulated peer will get the same `localStorage`.

-to really test the storage usage of your Webxdc, bundle the app and test it in Delta Chat directly where all peers get their own `localStorage`.
+To really test the storage usage of your Webxdc, bundle the app and test it in Delta Chat directly where all peers get their own `localStorage`.